 Lots and lots!
-Pick strawberries, lick ice creams, look at the animals, do a treasure hunt (at set times), play in the sandpit, play mini golf, play in the toy kitchen and with the wooden train set, go walking by the river to look for fox holes or look for turtles and fish in the river.
+Pick strawberries, lick ice creams, look at the animals, do a treasure hunt (at set times), learn about plants and food in the Permaculture Garden, play in the sandpit, play mini golf, play in the toy kitchen and with the wooden train set, go walking by the river to look for fox holes or look for turtles and fish in the river.

 You are welcome to celebrate your child's birthday here with an ice cream and 250g pick your own and a game of mini golf for $10 per child.
 Allow 1 to 2 hours, that's long enough for everyone!

 We remind you that children must have adult supervision and respect our property.
 Please pack up the play things after use.